-Intel to buy Mobileye for as much as $15-billion: report
+Intel to buy driverless technology firm Mobileye for $15.3-billion

-Chip maker Intel has agreed to buy Israeli technology firm Mobileye for $14-$15-billion, according to TheMarker, one of Israel’s leading financial newspapers.
+U.S. chip giant Intel has agreed to buy Israeli driverless technology firm Mobileye for $15.3-billion, the largest ever acquisition of an Israeli high-tech company.

-The companies will announce the acquisition, the largest ever for an Israeli high-tech company, later on Monday, TheMarker reported on its website.
-Mobileye is a leading supplier of collision-avoidance car sensor systems.
+The $63.54 per share cash deal is the world’s biggest purchase of a company solely focused on the autonomous driving sector.
+Mobileye accounts for 70 per cent of the global market for advanced driver-assistance and anti-collision systems.

+Intel said it expected the transaction to close within the next nine months and to immediately boost its non-GAAP earnings per share as well as its free cash flow.

-The two companies are already collaborating with BMW on a project to put a fleet of around 40 self-driving test vehicles on the road in the second half of this year.
+The two companies are already collaborating with German auto maker BMW on a project to put a fleet of around 40 self-driving test vehicles on the road in the second half of this year.

-BMW announced its partnership with the two firms in July, with the goal of developing the capability of introducing fully autonomous vehicles to the market by 2021.
+For a decade, Mobileye has relied on Franco-Italian chip maker STMicroelectronics to produce chips which the Israeli company sells to many of the world’s top auto makers for its current, third-generation of driver-assistance systems.

+However, while it was working with BMW, Mobileye also teamed up with Intel for its fifth-generation of chips that aim to be used in fully autonomous vehicles and are scheduled to be delivered around 2021.

-Founded in 1999 with a mission to reduce vehicle injuries and fatalities, Mobileye listed in 2014 on the New York Stock Exchange, where its market cap is $10.6-billion.
+Founded in 1999, Mobileye made its mission to reduce vehicle injuries and fatalities.
+After receiving an investment of $130-million from Goldman Sachs in 2007, it listed on the New York Stock Exchange in 2014.
+It has a market value of $10.6-billion.

+Last October, Qualcomm announced a $47-billion deal to acquire NXP, the largest automotive chip supplier, putting pressure on other chipmakers seeking to make inroads into the market for autonomous driving components, including Intel, Mobileye and rival NVIDIA.

+The Qualcomm-NXP deal, which will create the industry’s largest portfolio of sensors, networking and other elements vital to autonomous driving, is expected to close later in 2017, subject to regulatory and shareholder approvals.

 - Intel Corp$35.910.00(0.00%)